 As time goes on, they will be joined by an even greater diversity of specialist creatures but, for now, please enjoy these five exceptional examples of South Africa's kelp forest life:

-The red stumpnose (Chrysoblephus gibbiceps), also called a "red roman", is a large red and white fish with a high forehead and protruding mouth.
+The red stumpnose (Chrysoblephus gibbiceps) is a large red and white fish with a high forehead and protruding mouth.
 Older males develop a protruding forehead hump, much like that of the black musselcracker in the I&J Ocean Exhibit.

 Its jutting jaw holds multiple rows of small molars, and several razor-sharp canines which it uses to pry small invertebrates from their hiding places amongst kelp holdfasts, and snatch the occasional unlucky fish too.